CTSRD-CHERI/cheri-exercises/src/exercises/5_buffer-overflow-heap/README.md

 CHERI-enabled architectures, and asks you to characterize and fix the bug detected by CHERI bounds enforcement.

-1. Compile `buffer-overflow-heap.c` for the baseline architecture to the binary `buffer-overflow-heap-baseline` and for the CHERI-aware architecture to `buffer-overflow-heap-cheri`.
+1. Compile `buffer-overflow-heap.c` for the baseline architecture with the `buffer-overflow-heap-baseline` make target and for the CHERI-aware architecture with the `buffer-overflow-heap-cheri` target.

 2. Run both versions, passing `0x20` as the (sole) command line argument.
    Observe that the CHERI version crashes with "In-address space security